Upcoming Practice Closures;

-Please be aware that our current practice list is full.
+Please be aware that our practice list is currently full.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.